InfluxDB

 • Operating System: Linux or Windows

-1. Download the OWA installation package from the official website.
+Download the Shinken installation package from the official website and follow the installation instructions for your operating system.

 Technical Specifications